danplatypus30/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### **Deleting a Note** {#deleting-a-note}
-If you made an oopsie, don't stress!
-You can delete the note.
+If you no longer need a note, you can delete it using the `deletenote` command.

 ```bash
 deletenote INDEX nt/TITLE